On this page

-Compare providers on their nutritional components, check to see which services are designed by nutritionists or qualified health professionals.
+Compare providers on their nutritional offerings, check to see which services are designed by nutritionists or qualified health professionals.

-Compare nutritional panels and ingredients lists to meet your individual needs – most vegan meals will highlight specific nutrients such as protein, calcium, b12 etc. You can compare different brands by looking at the nutrients per 100g columns.
+Check their nutritional panels and ingredients lists – most vegan meals will hero specific nutrients such as protein, calcium, b12 etc. You can compare different brands by looking at the nutrients per 100g panel.

-To nutritionally optimise meals you can always add extras to meals to increase nutrient density of meals such as sprinkling nutritional yeast on meals for an extra serve of b12.
+If you’re looking to nutritionally boost meals you can add to meals to increase the nutritional density such as sprinkling nutritional yeast on meals for an extra serve of b12.

 Cost & Conditions

-Costs often are lower with the higher meal commitment i.e. subscribing to a weekly service versus 3 meals.
+Costs are commonly lower with the higher meal commitment i.e. subscribing to a weekly service.

-Each providers allowances are different and are often based around the locations of main kitchens.
-Another factor to compare are delivery costs, and if there are free delivery standards per spending a certain amount.
+Each provider’s allowances differ and can be influenced around the locations of their main kitchens.
+Another factor to consider are delivery costs, some providers offer free delivery when spending a certain amount.

 Vegan Meal Delivery FAQs